 - How do you ensure that my Zakat is used properly?

-We are one of the few not-for profit charities in Pakistan.
+We are one of the few not-for-profit charities in Pakistan.
 All of our funding collected under the umbrella of Zakat is used directly towards the treatment of these deserving children.
-We are Pakistan Centre of Philanthropy (PCP) certified, and all our processed are Shariah compliant.
+We are Pakistan Centre of Philanthropy (PCP) certified, and all our processes are Shariah compliant.

-- Why should I give my money to Pakistan Children’s Heart Foundation?
+- Why should I give my money to Pakistan Children’s Heart Foundation (PCHF)?

 - Why should I donate for CHD and not for some other healthcare problem?